 “I am always excited to be involved helping a veteran’s bucket list wish come true!” said PVA Vice President and LifeWaters Advanced Scuba Diver, Hack Albertson.
 “It was an absolute honor to meet and dive with Bill Chase and his family.”

 Albertson credits the LifeWaters adaptive scuba training that allowed him to dive in over 200 locations around the world.
 “I love being a member of LifeWaters and [being] an Advanced Scuba Diver.
 I was even blessed to dive Pearl Harbor on December 7th while conducting an oil study for the U.S. National Park Service.
 I can never thank LifeWaters enough for the opportunities and experiences diving has given me.”
+At each dive, he collected a piece of deep-sea coral, rock, or aquatic plant and placed them in his 10 gallon fish tank.
+That’s how I define an intriguing pastime.

 “Blown away by kindness” at LifeWaters